top of page

 Learning to acknowledge and accept our emotions

-Before addressing the rejection of emotional sensitivity, it's essential to acknowledge that most people tend to reject certain emotions to some degree.
-Society often teaches us that having, feeling, or expressing unpleasant emotions is unacceptable.
+Before addressing the rejection of emotional sensitivity, it helps to recognize that most people resist certain emotions to some degree.
+Society often suggests that having, feeling, or expressing unpleasant emotions is undesirable.

 In addition to sadness, society has also taught us to judge other "negative" emotions such as fear, anger, jealousy, and shame.
 Consequently, we may try to suppress them with the hopes of being a "better" human being.